thesuepster/SuepsPackager/README.md

+##READ BEFORE INSTALLING:
+IF YOU WOULD LIKE TO TRY THIS PACKAGER OUT DO NOT DOWNLOAD THE ZIP FILE PROVIDED BY THE RELEASES ENTER THIS COMMAND ON YOUR ARCH BASED SYSTEM AS IT WILL INSTANTLY DOWNLOAD AND MOVE THE FILE TO WHERE IT NEEDS TO BE

+curl -fsSL https://raw.githubusercontent.com/thesuepster/SuepsPackager/main/install.sh | sudo bash

-The SPKG installer is a package installer that can install any app or tool as long as it's in the Pacman, AUR, and Flatpak repositories.
+#The SPKG installer is a package installer that can install any app or tool as long as it's in the Pacman, AUR, and Flatpak repositories.
 This only works on Arch-based linux and must have Flatpak and Paru installed on system for the full experience.
 You can do use SPKG to install Paru and Flatpak if you don't already have it.
 Here are the command layouts, insert whatever's necessary: sudo spkg <spkg feature> <app>